 Common...

-Some spouses are confused about the difference between separation and divorce, believing one to be similar to the other.
-This incorrect assumption can lead to serious complications, especially for those who wish to get on with their lives.
-If you believe that you’ve automatically become divorced because of a long-term separation, then you should learn more about the differences between...
+Some spouses are confused about the difference between separation and divorce, believing one to be similar to the other, and that they’ll simply be automatically divorced after a long separation.
+This incorrect assumption can lead to serious complications, especially for those who wish to get...

 At first, the terms that were agreed upon for your divorce had been sufficient to cover your situation.
 However, as time passes, certain aspects of your agreement can become inadequate.
 In some cases, you may need to challenge the settlement by presenting evidence or data that would change the mind of the court.